 Read excerpts at Brandywine Books

-It's going to take a miracle for Aillil to succeed, or even survive, but fortunately God (the one true God, not those pagan demon creatures) is on his side.
+It's going to take a miracle for Ailill to succeed, or even survive, but fortunately God (the one true God, not those pagan demon creatures) is on his side.
 Read an excerpt

 Publisher's Note: Part of this novel was previously published as Erling's Word.